Mandatory Student Fee Prioritization Report

 SGA End of the Year Report 2014 - 2015

 SGA End of the Year Report 2013 - 2014

 The SGA Constitution

 This document is the basis of the Student Government Association of Georgia College.
 The Constitution outlines the branches of Government, the process for impeachment, committee structure, and more.
-The current constitution was adopted in 2004 and has been amended numerous time since the most recently being in Spring of 2014.
+The current constitution was adopted in 2004 and has been amended numerous time since the most recent being in Spring of 2014.